-- 10. Students will be ranked using their Weighted Admission Score. - 11.
-Students who have been dismissed from another School of Nursing are not eligible for admission. - 12.
-Students must have a social security number at the time of application. - 13.
+Students must have a social security number at the time of application.

 Students must be at least 18 years of age at the time of admission.

 As part of the application process the applicant must submit a Student Criminal Disclosure form to communicate any issues that would be documented on a national criminal background check.
 Students who have a criminal history that precludes clinical placement will not be eligible for admission (consult with an academic advisor).